Grenoble tramway

 The Grenoble tramway (Tramway de Grenoble) is the tram system in the city of Grenoble in the Rhône-Alpes region of France.
 In 1987, Grenoble became the second French city to reintroduce trams, the first being the Nantes tramway.
 The current network is 35 km long, and comprises five lines: lines A, B, C, D and E. Line A was opened in 1987, line B in 1990, line C on 20 May 2006, line D in October 2007 and line E on 28 June 2014.

 The tramway is operated by the Société d'économie mixte des transports publics de l'agglomération grenobloise (SÉMITAG) on behalf of the Communauté d'agglomération Grenoble Alpes Métropole, the intercommunal structure linking the commune of Grenoble and its suburbs.
 SÉMITAG operates its services, which includes local bus services as well as the tramway, under the Tag brand.

 History

-Trams were first introduced to Grenoble in 1894, and this first generation tram system survived until 1952.